California is getting drenched. So why can't it save water for the drought?

 The state grapples with drought, but it's not as simple as putting out a big bucket, says hydrogeologist and professor at UC Santa Cruz, Andrew Fisher.

-Professor Fisher spoke with NPR about the challenges facing the state, but also the opportunities that are already being worked on.
+Professor Fisher spoke with NPR about the challenges facing the state, and where the water goes when it's not being captured.

 This interview has been lighted edited for length and clarity.